How to Sew Marine Vinyl

 Place a piece of tissue paper underneath the vinyl before you begin to sew.
 The tissue gives the sewing machine's feed dogs something to grab onto and will help move the vinyl through the machine evenly.

-Set your stitch length longer.
-Depending on your machine, set the stitch length to two to three stitches per inch.
+Set the stitch length to between two and three stitches per inch.
 This will keep the thicker fabric from bunching.

 Sew slowly and use one hand to gently pull the layers of vinyl under the needle and out the other side.
 Don't pull too hard or try to go too fast.
 Aim to work slowly but at an even pace.